lucashthiele/pokedexcli/README.md

 You will enter an interactive mode where you can begin searching for Pokémon by their names or types, and view their stats.

+## Commands

+The following commands are available in the PokedexCLI:

+- **map**:
+  Displays the names of 20 location areas in the Pokémon world.
+If called multiple times, each call will return the next 20 locations.

+- **mapb**:
+  Displays the 20 previous location areas in the Pokémon world, allowing you to navigate back through the list.

+- **help**:
+  Displays a help message, providing details on how to use the CLI and its commands.

+- **exit**:
+  Exits the application, ending the REPL session.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.